tstarti2/cit281-lab5/README.md

 # Lab Project: Building and Testing a Fastify Node.js Server with Postman

+Throughout this lab project, I focused on building a Fastify Node.js server application, managing it with Postman, and handling both GET and POST requests.
+Here's an overview of what I accomplished:

 ## Overview

-This lab focuses on building a Fastify Node.js server application, managing it with Postman, and handling both GET and POST requests.
-Participants will gain practical experience in server creation, testing API endpoints, and working with JSON responses.
+The lab was designed to provide practical experience in server creation, testing API endpoints, and working with JSON responses using Fastify Node.js server and Postman.

 ## Goals and Outcomes

-- **Download and install Postman**
-- **Create a CIT 281 collection and folders in Postman**
-- **Create a Node.js and Fastify server application with GET and respond with JSON**
-- **Add an array of student objects**
-- **Use Postman to test server GET routes**
-- **Add POST handling to the server application and respond with JSON**
-- **Use Postman to send POST requests**

-## Lab Structure

-### Part 1: Download and Install Postman

-- Install Postman, a popular API testing tool, to facilitate testing of server endpoints.
+- **Downloading and Installing Postman:** I installed Postman, a powerful API testing tool, to facilitate the testing of server endpoints.

-### Part 2: Create a CIT 281 Collection and Folders

-- Organize your workspace in Postman by creating a collection and folders for the CIT 281 lab tasks.
+- **Creating a CIT 281 Collection and Folders:** I organized my workspace in Postman by creating a collection and folders dedicated to the CIT 281 lab tasks.

-### Part 3: Create a Node.js and Fastify Server Application with GET and Respond with JSON

-- Set up a basic Node.js server using Fastify that handles GET requests and responds with JSON data.
+- **Creating a Node.js and Fastify Server Application with GET and Responding with JSON:** I set up a basic Node.js server using Fastify that handled GET requests and responded with JSON data.

-### Part 4: Add Array of Student Objects

-- Define and include an array of student objects in your server application.
+- **Adding Array of Student Objects:** I defined and included an array of student objects in my server application.

-### Part 5: Use Postman to Test Server GET Routes

-- Utilize Postman to send GET requests to your server and verify the responses.
+- **Using Postman to Test Server GET Routes:** I utilized Postman to send GET requests to my server and verified the responses, ensuring the correct functionality of the GET routes.

-### Part 6: Add POST Handling to Server Application and Respond with JSON

-- Extend your server to handle POST requests and respond with appropriate JSON data.
+- **Adding POST Handling to Server Application and Responding with JSON:** I extended my server to handle POST requests and respond with appropriate JSON data, enhancing the server's capabilities.

-### Part 7: Use Postman to Send POST Requests

-- Test the server's POST routes by sending POST requests via Postman and validating the responses.
+- **Using Postman to Send POST Requests:** I tested the server's POST routes by sending POST requests via Postman and validating the responses, ensuring the proper handling of POST requests.

+## Lab Experience

+Throughout the lab, I followed a structured series of exercises that allowed me to:

+- Set up a Fastify Node.js server application capable of handling both GET and POST requests.
+- Manage and organize API testing tasks using Postman collections and folders.
+- Test server endpoints efficiently using Postman, ensuring proper functionality and response handling.
+- Work with JSON data to provide structured responses from the server, enhancing interoperability and readability.
+- Gain practical experience in handling both GET and POST requests, key aspects of web server development.

-By completing this lab, you will become proficient in setting up a Fastify Node.js server, managing and testing API endpoints with Postman, and handling both GET and POST requests with JSON data.
+By completing this lab, I gained valuable hands-on experience in building, testing, and managing a Fastify Node.js server with Postman, a skill set essential for modern web development.